wjh18/hugo-liftoff/README.md

 ## About Page

 Create an `index.md` file (no leading underscore) under `your-project/content/about`.
 If you add an underscore, the about page will become a section which is not what you want.
-You can add a custom `<title>` and meta description in the frontmatter of this file with `seotitle` and `description`, respectively.
+You can add a custom `<title>` and meta description in the frontmatter of this file with `seo_title` and `description`, respectively.
 In order for this to work, you should also add `type: about` as a frontmatter parameter.

 ## Posts